Action Engine: Automatic Workflow Generation in FaaS: Workflow Generator

 \section{Workflow Generator}

-The Workflow Generator module is designed to construct the data dependency between each sub-task of the workflow as edges to build the workflow model in DAG.
-Once the Function Selection creates the set of nodes $N$, the Workflow Generator performs \textit{topological ordering} on the set of nodes $N$ to ensure the correct execution sequence.
-It then \textit{classifies} each input parameter of sub-tasks within the workflow to determine whether it depends on a direct user input or an output generated by a previously executed node.
-The classification result is used for \textit{constructing the data dependency} and combining the data dependency and sub-task information into the workflow model in DAG.
+The Workflow Generator module is designed to construct the data dependency (edges) between sub-tasks (nodes) of the workflow and form the DAG.
+Once the Function Selector creates the set of nodes $N$, the Workflow Generator performs topological ordering on the set of nodes $N$ to establish the correct execution sequence.
+This ordering is achieved by passing the list of sub-tasks to the LLM to semantically arrange the nodes.
+This process ensures that no node \( n_i \) is executed before its required preceding nodes are completed.